On the energy-critical quadratic nonlinear Schr\"odinger system with three waves: Introduction

-by clever observation, which plays a key role to exclude the soliton-type solution.
-To be more precise, in subsection \ref{SS}, we rely on the new physically conserved quantity to prove the momentum equals to zero.
-Then we obtain some compactness conditions.
-Combining this facts, we get a result which is contradiction with the characteristics of the soliton. \end{remark} Next, we recall some research advances about \eqref{NLS} and \eqref{NLS system}.
+Next, we recall some research advances about \eqref{NLS} and \eqref{NLS system}.
 In terms of \eqref{NLS}, Bourgain \cite{Bourgain1999} first solved the defocusing energy-critical with radial initial date by energy induction technique.
-Based on energy induction technique, Colliander-Keel-Staffilani-Takaoka-Tao \cite{Colliander2006} introduced the interaction Morawetz estimate to get the well-posedness and scattering for any initial date.
-Later, Visan\cite{Visan2007} established the similar results for higher dimensions.
+Based on energy induction technique, Colliander--Keel--Staffilani--Takaoka--Tao \cite{Colliander2006} introduced the interaction Morawetz estimate to get the well-posedness and scattering for any initial date.
+Later, Visan \cite{Visan2007} established the similar results for higher dimensions.
 The energy-critical focusing problem has also received a lot of attention.
-Kenig-Merle \cite{Kenig2006} first solved this problem with radial case using concentration compactness/rigidity arguments which they established.
-Inspired by Kenig-Merle, Killip-Visan \cite{Killip2010} proved the scattering theory for any initial date in dimension $d \ge 5$.
-In addition, another interesting piece of work was that Miao-Murphy-Zheng \cite{Miao2014} studied the defocusing energy-supcritical in four dimensions.
+Kenig--Merle \cite{Kenig2006} first solved this problem with radial case using concentration compactness/rigidity arguments.
+Inspired by Kenig--Merle, Killip--Visan \cite{Killip2010} proved the scattering theory for any initial date in dimension $d \ge 5$.
+In addition, another interesting piece of work was that Miao--Murphy--Zheng \cite{Miao2014} studied the defocusing energy-supcritical in four dimensions.

-For the study of \eqref{NLS system}, there are a lot of noteworthy works.
-Ogawa-Uriya\cite{Ogawa2015} and Pastor\cite{Pastor2019} studied the 2-dimensional and 1-dimensional \eqref{NLS system} with three wave interaction respectively.
-There are many results about the well-posedness and dynamics of the \eqref{NLS system} for the energy-subucritical case, such as \cite{Hamano2018, Hamano2019, Meng2021}.
-For the NLS system with two wave interaction, Gao-Meng-Xu-Zheng \cite{Gao2021} proved the energy-critical scattering theory.
-In \cite{Ardila}, Ardila-Dinh-Forcella studied the energy-subcritical case under mass-resonance conditions.
+For the study of \eqref{NLS system}, there are a lot of noteworthy work.
+Ogawa--Uriya\cite{Ogawa2015}, Ardila \cite{Ardila2018} and Pastor \cite{Pastor2019} studied the 2-dimensional and 1-dimensional \eqref{NLS system} with three wave interaction respectively.
+Gao--Meng--Xu--Zheng \cite{Gao2021} proved the scattering theory for the \eqref{NLS system} with two wave interaction in dimension six.
+For the energy-subucritical case, such as \cite{Hamano2018, Hamano2019, Meng2021, Noguera2020}, they gave a series of results about the well-posedness and dynamics of the \eqref{NLS system}.
+Especially, an attractive work was that Ardila--Dinh--Forcella \cite{Ardila2021} studied the energy-subcritical \eqref{NLS system} with two wave interaction for cubic-type nonlinearity under mass-resonance conditions.
+In addition, Dinh--Forcella \cite{Dinh 2021} studied the blow-up mechanism about the \eqref{NLS system} with two wave interaction.

 In this work, we focus on the energy-critical \eqref{NLS system} with three wave interaction.
 We will present a classification about the dynamic behavior of the solutions, the fact that they scatter and blow up depends on the relationship between the initial value and the ground state $ \b{\rm W} := (\phi_1, \phi_2,\phi_3)^T \in \Xi$, where $(\phi_1, \phi_2,\phi_3)^T$ is the non-nogentive radial solution for the following elliptic system: